jonnonz1/nz-statute-book/acts/public/2011/student-loan-scheme-act-2011.md

 ### 84 Due dates for payment of interim payments
 (1) A borrower must pay an interim payment for a tax year on or before each of the dates on which the borrower must pay his or her provisional tax for that tax year in accordance with the provisional tax rules.
 (2) However,—
-  (a) if a borrower uses a GST ratio to determine his or her provisional tax for a tax year and that year is not a transitional year for the borrower, the due dates for the payment of the borrower's interim payments are the dates in columns B, D, and F of the table in Part A of Schedule 3 of the Income Tax Act 2007 that correspond to the month of the borrower's balance date:
+  (a) if a borrower uses a GST ratio, or the AIM method provided in section RC 5(5B) of the Income Tax Act 2007, to determine his or her provisional tax for a tax year and that year is not a transitional year for the borrower, the due dates for the payment of the borrower's interim payments are the dates in columns B, D, and F of the table in Part A of Schedule 3 of the Income Tax Act 2007 that correspond to the month of the borrower's balance date:
   (b) if a borrower uses a GST ratio to determine his or her provisional tax for a tax year and that year is a transitional year for the borrower, the due dates for the payment of the borrower's interim payments are every second date in the table headed GST ratio provisional taxpayers in Part B of Schedule 3 of the Income Tax Act 2007 that correspond to the month of the borrower's balance date, except that—
     (i) if the borrower has only 1 payment date, the borrower has only 1 due date; and (ii) if the borrower has an odd number of payment dates, then the last payment date does not apply to the borrower: